ATLauncher/ATLauncher/README.md

 Starting with version 3.2.1.0 a new versioning system was put into place.
 It works off the
 following:

-Reserved.Major.Minor.Revision.Build
+Reserved.Major.Minor.Revision.Stream

-So for 3.2.1.0.0 the major number is 2 and minor number is 1 and revision number is 0.
+So for 3.2.1.0 the major number is 2 and minor number is 1 and revision number is 0.
 Reserved is used as a base, only incremented on complete rewrites.
-The build number is optional and should be 0 on releases.
+The stream is optional.

 Major should be incremented when large changes/features are made.